 Stomp Box

 (Irma) For live performance, we have a few tunes worked up where Scott will play a fast jig or reel and I'll back him up on bodhrán.
 It's a lot of fun!
 In the recording studio, I can do a lot more; for the same song I can play an instrument then overlay bodhrán or other percussion on additional tracks.
-We wished we could do this in live peformance.
+We wished we could do this in live performance.
 One year when we were at the Walnut Valley Festival in Kansas, the traditional Irish band Socks in the Frying Pan blew us away when a member started tapping his foot and a huge bass drum sound was added to their performance.
 They were using a device called a percussion stomp box.
 We fell in love with the idea.
 Stomp boxes have become quite popular, especially with solo guitarist/singer acts.
 They can be quite simple, or very complex with a virtual full drum kit played by the feet.

 Stomp Boxes